xma711/notebook/hardware/spi/README.md

 and some explanation on these codes: http://raspberrypi-aa.github.io/session3/spi.html

-exmaple on github
+example on GitHub
 ----------------------

 Https://github.com/roice/gdm3d-uav

-seems that this one can be used to run the ads1256 in bbb.
+seems that this one can be used to run the ads1256 in BBB.

-There are other github repos that use ads1256. just search it in codes.
+There are other GitHub repos that use ads1256. just search it in codes.